Xanax Addiction Treatment in Cincinnati

 - Opioids: Using Xanax with opioids, including heroin, methadone, and morphine, can also produce respiratory failure.
 Between 2005 and 2011, one million emergency room visits were related to the use of both benzo medications and opioids.

-We offer a wide range of therapies and support groups to help our clients address their addictions and get to the root of their destructive behaviors.
+We offer a wide range of therapies and support groups at our inpatient facility to help our clients address their addictions and get to the root of their destructive behaviors.

 For caring, transparent drug addiction treatment, call our Cincinnati team at (513) 780-5201.
 We can tailor our Xanax addiction treatment to your needs and preferences.